 It doesn’t help that it is all too tempting to do this, but self-restraint, people: show some and your forbearance will be rewarded.

 The one downside to making this sauce is that you absolutely must mince the ginger if you want the full flavor effect that Chang promises.
 The first time I made it I went the Microplane route and grated it and while it did give the sauce flavor, it wasn’t as bold as I was expecting.
 (If you aren’t a huge fan of ginger but still want to try this, I would recommend going this route first and then adding more as necessary.)
-This time I took my half-hand of garlic, peeled most of it, nicked my left ring finger, wrapped said finger in a napkin to stem the bleeding and did my worst with the chef’s knife.
+This time I took my half-hand of ginger, peeled most of it, nicked my left ring finger, wrapped said finger in a napkin to stem the bleeding and did my worst with the chef’s knife.
 Finely mincing ginger is a pain thanks to how fibrous it is, but breaking the hand into small, stable chunks made the task significantly easier, bleeding finger be damned.

 The perils of mincing ginger aside, everything else comes together pretty smoothly and quickly, and the toughest part of it all might be letting the sauce sit for 15 to 20 minutes to get really good and, you know, not eat it all prior to the meal.
 I’ll be sharing this with my in-laws in a few days for Christmas Eve dinner (seven fishes FTW!), and in the meantime, I’ll share the recipe here with you.